ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/CIS/CIS_advanced.rst

 ~~~~~~~~~~~~~~~~

 .. note::
-   These are advanced options and required a greater understanding of all aspects of implementation.
+   These are advanced options and require a greater understanding of all aspects of implementation.

 - auditd_exclusion:

-auditd logs can fill up very quickly with the default CIS options to log every privileged commands.
+auditd logs can fill up very quickly with the default CIS options to log every privileged command.
-Whether scanners/automation or and job that needs to run against a system with privilege access. e.g.sudo
+Whether scanners/automation or any job that needs to run against a system with privilege access. e.g.sudo

 There is the ability to change this for specific users to exclude anything in user space.
 This will still capture login/logout and sshd process but anything else will be excluded for that user.